 For a remote worker in the U.S., it’s a common, but important question.
-Tax laws are changing quickly to adapt to the growing number of workers working remotely – meaning that state taxes for remote workers can vary widely.
+Tax laws are changing quickly to adapt to the growing number of workers working remotely – meaning that the local tax laws tend to vary in different states.

-Tax is currently assessed by the state where you work, not the state where you live.
+Tax is currently assessed by the state where the person works, not the state where the person lives.

 Generally, your income tax is based on where you’re physically located when earning the income.
 For example, your job’s office is in state A, but you’re living and working full time in state B. You’d pay income and all other taxes to state B.

 Avoiding Double Taxation – Important tax advice for remote workers

 Rules due to the pandemic have changed quickly.
 It can definitely be challenging figuring out where you owe taxes.